 Shaftesbury Avenue – Most Popular Street in London for West End Shows

 Located in the heart of the West End’s theatre district, Shaftesbury Avenue the most famous street in London for its theatres.
 It runs from Piccadilly Circus to New Oxford Street and includes the border of Chinatown.

 It is home to the Lyric, Apollo, Gielgud, Sondheim (formerly Queen’s), Palace and Shaftesbury theatres.
 At these theatres, you’ll find some of the best West End shows, such as Les Miserables and Thriller.

 This famous London road takes its name from the Old English word strond meaning the edge of a river, although it is commonly incorrectly referred to as “The Strand”.
 While it’s proper road name is Strand, even Charles Dickens called it “The Strand” in his 1879 “Dickens’ Dictionary of London”.

 Strand runs for just over 3/4 mile from Trafalgar Square at its southwestern end, to Temple Bar, where it becomes Fleet Street.
 Due to its prime location, connecting the city of London with Westminster, it became popular with aristocracy during the 17th century.

-The historic The Savoy hotel on Strand is one of only two places in the UK (the other being Hammersmith bus station) where driving directions have been reversed.
-Here you drive on the RIGHT side of the road, not the LEFT, like the rest of the UK!
+The historic The Savoy Hotel on Strand is one of only two places in the UK (the other being Hammersmith bus station) where driving directions have been reversed.
+As a result, here you drive on the RIGHT side of the road, not the LEFT, like the rest of the UK!

 If you’re looking for a traditional British meal, then you should definitely try Simpson’s.
 They started as a chess club back in 1828 and it was here that the tradition wheeling food out under a silver dome developed, so as not to disturb chess games.